pabslow/ImapNotes3/README.md

 * multiple IMAP accounts and/or notepads can be managed
 * works offline and sync is done in the background
 * only a minimum on user permissions required
-* no tracker or advertising
+* open source - no tracker or advertising

 ### History